saylesss88/nix-book/src/installation/encrypted_manual.md

 git clone https://github.com/saylesss88/my-flake.git
 ```

+- I prefer `helix` here as it's defaults are great. (i.e., auto closing brackets
+  and much more)

-- I've moved away from trying to configure sops pre install, it adds unnecessary
+- I've moved away from trying to configure `sops` pre install, it adds
-  complexity to a minimal install in my opinion.
+  unnecessary complexity to a minimal install in my opinion.

 - If you click on the layout you want then click the `Raw` button near the top,
   then copy the url and use it in the following command: